 And look, we planned it in reality.

-But I will tell you if you're watching with your families, they're very limited.
+But I will tell you, if you're watching with your families, they're very limited.

-Uh they're there, they're it they make big impacts to me in the story.
+They make big impacts to me in the story.

-Uh, but we get quickly back to the laughs and quickly back to the jokes.
+But we get quickly back to the laughs and quickly back to the jokes.

-And that's why even we supplemented the cast with with people like Jim Brewer and Victoria Jackson, some SNL alums and people like that.
+And that's why even we supplemented the cast with people like Jim Brewer and Victoria Jackson, some SNL alums and people like that.

-I mean, the main character or the main uh focus is about an action hero that gets canceled for his conservative views, and his conservative views is just saying, you know, on his social media, God bless America, and may he protect our troops.
+And his conservative views is just saying, you know, on his social media, God bless America and may he protect our troops.

-Uh seems satirical in nature, but we've seen stuff not that far.
+Seems satirical in nature, but we've seen stuff not that far.

-It sounds like a documentary, yeah.
+It sounds like a documentary.

-Yeah, turning into a documentary after the movie's done.
+Turn it into a documentary after the movie's done.

 Yeah.